Nuuk: Climate

-Nuuk has a maritime-influenced tundra climate (Köppen ET) with long, cold, snowy winters and short, cool summers.
+Nuuk has a maritime-influenced tundra climate (Köppen ET) with long, cold, snowy winters and short, cold summers.
 Although the winters are very cold, they are still milder than those in other tundra climates at similar latitudes, such as Alaska or parts of Eastern Siberia.
 Instead, peak winter is similar to identical latitudes in the Nordic countries.
 On 21 December, the shortest day and longest night of the year, the sun rises at 11:22 am and sets at 3:28 pm.
-On 21 June, the longest day and shortest night of the year, the sun rises at 3:53 am and sets at 1:03 am, producing constant civil twilight.
+On 21 June, the longest day and shortest night of the year, the sun sets at 1:03 am and rises at 3:53 am, producing constant civil twilight.
 Nuuk occasionally has mild temperatures year-round, with each month having recorded 13 C or warmer, although only June, July, August, and September have recorded what could be considered hot weather (defined as 22.5 C or higher).
 The monthly averages range from -9 C to 7 C, whereas all-time extremes range from -32.5 C on 14 January 1984 to 26.3 C on 6 July 2008.
 The record wind in Nuuk is 68 km/h.

 The average monthly temperature (7.4 °C in July) is colder than what is considered the limit for trees (10 °C during the warmest month).
 There are a few planted trees, which do not sustain well.